prodis/rails-labeled_log/README.md

 # You also can use class methods
 FakeModule::FakeClass.log_error 'Something was wrong'

+# Optionally, you can supply additional labels for all log methods
+FakeModule::FakeClass.log_warn 'Pay attention!', 'Warning'
 ```

 Rails log will be labeled with the class name:
 ```
 [FakeModule::FakeClass] I did something at 2015-09-21 00:33:17 -0300
 [FakeModule::FakeClass] Something was wrong at 2015-09-21 00:33:18 -0300
+[FakeModule::FakeClass] [Warning] Pay attention! at 2015-09-21 00:33:19 -0300
 ```

 ##### Available (private) instance methods and class methods